-Parents and community members can volunteer to serve on a variety of advisory committees, help teachers, tutor students, or assist in a school office.
+Parents and community members can volunteer to serve on a variety of advisory committees, help teachers or students, or assist in a school office.
 To ensure that there is a positive and respectful working and learning environment for students, the school district requires that volunteers read the district’s policies and procedures about child abuse and neglect prevention and about sexual harassment.
-Those documents can be found in multiple languages on the school district’s website.
-Once a potential volunteer has read those documents, he or she will be asked to sign a policy receipt form, a Volunteer Applicant Disclosure form, and an authorization to conduct a background check through the Washington State Patrol.
-The signed forms must be submitted to the school office before the volunteer can begin his or her service to the school.
+Those documents can be found in multiple languages on the district’s volunteer website.
+Potential volunteers must review and complete the volunteer packet, including an authorization to conduct a background check through the Washington State Patrol.
+The signed forms must be submitted to the school office before the volunteer can begin their service to the school.
 For more information about any volunteer program, call your child’s school.

 THE GOLD TEAM

-Residents of the school district who are 65 years of age or older can become members of the Gold Team and receive free admission to all athletic and performing arts events that are held within the Mukilteo School District.
+Residents of the school district who are 65 years of age or older can become members of the Gold Team and receive free admission to most athletic and performing arts events held in the district.
 Members also receive a newsletter called Gold Team News, which helps them stay informed about the schedule for school activities.
-Membership to the Gold Team is free.
-For more information, call 425-356-1215.
+Membership in the Gold Team is free.
+To register, call 425-356-1215.

 MUKILTEO SCHOOLS FOUNDATION

-The Mukilteo Schools Foundation is a non-profit organization, established in 1992, that raises money to support school projects and activities not funded by the school district.
+Mukilteo Schools Foundation is a nonprofit organization, established in 1992, that raises money to support school projects and activities not funded by the school district.
 The Foundation offers grants for creative classroom projects, scholarships for students, and has undertaken other projects to benefit Mukilteo students.
 Contributions to the Mukilteo Schools Foundation are tax-deductible.
-For information, go to the foundation’s website at www.mukilteoschoolsfoundation.org.
+For information, visit the Foundation's website.

-The Mukilteo School District seeks the involvement of parents and the community to help it make decisions regarding services, the budget, curriculum, and other issues.
-Standing committees recommend general goals, guidelines, and standards in certain areas of the school district’s operation.
-You can take a role in guiding your school district.
 Each year there are openings for parents and community members on these standing committees.
-The positions are filled through an election by constituent groups among the people who attend a public meeting that will be held at 6 p.m. on Wednesday, October 10, 2018, at the school district’s Administration Center in south Everett.
-During this year’s meeting, the school district will be looking for parents to fill these positions on standing committees
+The positions are filled through an election by constituent groups among the people who attend a online public meeting on Nov.
+7, 2023, 6 to 7 p.m.
+Meeting details will be announced at a later time.
+During this year’s meeting, the school district will be looking for parents to fill these committee positions:

-- STUDENT RIGHTS AND RESPONSIBILITIES: The committee reviews and recommends revisions to the Student Rights and Responsibility Handbook.
-It meets once a year, usually in April or May.
-There are two openings on the committee, each with a two-year term.
+- STUDENT RIGHTS AND RESPONSIBILITIES: The committee reviews and recommends revisions to the Exceptional Misconduct portion of Student Rights and Responsibility Handbook.
+It meets once a year, usually in May.
+There are two openings on the committee this year, with a two-year term.

-- INSTRUCTIONAL MATERIALS: The committee receives recommended materials from each curriculum development committee and makes recommendations to the school board for action.
-The committee has meetings in the afternoon four or five times a year.
-There are five openings on the committee, with one-, two-, and three-year terms available.
+- INSTRUCTIONAL MATERIALS: The committee receives recommended materials from each curriculum development committee and makes recommendations to the school board for adoption.
+The committee has meetings in the afternoon two or three times a year.
+There are three openings, with a three-year term.

-To serve on one of these committees, you must attend the meeting on October 10 and be elected to the position by the other parents who attend that meeting.
+To serve on one of these committees, you must attend the meeting and be elected to the position by the other parents who attend that meeting.
 For more information, call 425-356-1220.